alvr-org/PhoneVR/README.md

 * Install the Apk on your mobile from `[PhoneVR.zip]/android/arm64`.

 To **play**, **first open the Phone App**(SteamVR should also be closed), then run the game of your choice on PC.
 (Obviously, both PC and Mobile should be on same Network, preferably Wifi 5.0)

+## Advanced Configuration

+* **Windows Driver Settings**

+  Windows SteamVR Driver, auto loads with SteamVR, and gets `FrameTextures` from VRApplication(like SteamVR Home, VRChat, etc.) via SteamVR.
+These Textures are then Encoded and Streamed, at specified `game_fps`, to Mobile device using x264 Encoder.
+Some configurations of this encoder can be adjusted via, `pvrsettings.json` in default installation location `C:\Program Files\PhoneVR`.<br/>
+  **Default Settings :**
+    ```json
+    {
+        "enable" : true,
+        "game_fps" : 65,
+        "video_stream_port" : 15243,
+        "pose_stream_port" : 51423,
+        "pairing_port" : 33333,
+        "encoder" : {
+            "preset" : "ultrafast",
+            "tune" : "zerolatency",
+            "qp" : 20,
+            "profile" : "baseline"
+        }
+    }
+    ```
+    Most settings are self-explanatory.
+Any change in settings will require SteamVR to be restarted for application.
+    * *"encoder"* : Encoder x264 Settings
+      - *"preset"* : Can be set to "ultrafast", "superfast", "veryfast", "faster", "fast", "medium", "slow", "slower", "veryslow" or "placebo"
+        Warning: the speed of these presets scales dramatically.
+Ultrafast is a full 100 times faster than placebo!
+        These presets affect the encoding speed.
+Using a slower preset gives you better compression, or quality per filesize, whereas faster presets give you worse compression.
+In general, you should just use the preset you can afford to wait for.

+      - *"tune"* : Can be set to "film", "animation", "grain", "stillimage", "psnr", "ssim", "fastdecode", "zerolatency" Tune affects the video quality(and size), film being the best quality and gradually decreasing to the right

+      - *"profile"* :  Can be set to  "baseline", "main", "high", "high10", "high422", "high444"
+      Applies the restrictions of the given profile.
+Currently available profiles are specified above, from most to least restrictive.
+Does NOT guarantee that the given profile will be used: if the restrictions of "High" are applied to settings that are already Baseline-compatible, the stream will remain baseline.
+In short, it does not increase settings, only decrease them.

+      - *"qp"* : Quantization packet constant, Range 0-51, 0-Lossless

+      - *"rc_method"* : Rate Control Method, 1/2/3
+      Constant QP (CQP) - 0;
+      Constant Rate factor (CRF) - 1;
+      Average Bitrate (ABR) - 2;
+      Default is 1 i.e., CRF with rf 24 (and rf_max 26)

+      Other standard x264 settings,
+      - *"qcomp"* : Default : 0
+      - *"keyint_max"* : Default : -1
+      - *"intra_refresh"* : Default : False
+      - *"bitrate"* : Default : -1 (min 1000)

+  Do only adjust when required, and keep a eye on `pvrlog.txt` file in default installation location `C:\Program Files\PhoneVR` for "*Skipped frame!
+Please re-tune the encoder parameters*" messages.
+If you are getting these messages in excess, you may wish to downgrade settings since windows does not seems to have enough processing power and resources to render with existing settings.

 ## Development
 This Project is presently under testing.
 But, pull requests are welcome.